 Also see: Epic Library Battles of History: Scholarly vs. Popular (video).

 Academic integrity at Barnard entails an individual and college-wide commitment to the values of honesty and responsible academic engagement.
 In practice, this includes refraining from lying, cheating, or stealing (including plagiarism), as well as embracing all of the rights and responsibilities that are involved in participating freely in an academic institution.

-From the Barnard Honor Code, approved by the student body in 1912:
+From the Barnard Honor Code, approved by the student body in 1912 and updated in 2016: